Michael Grunwald

-Michael Grunwald (born August 16, 1970) is an American journalist and author who writes about public policy and national politics.
-He worked as a journalist for The Boston Globe, The Washington Post and Time.
-He is presently a senior writer for Politico Magazine.
+Michael Grunwald (born August 16, 1970) is an American journalist and author who covers public policy and national politics.
+A senior writer for Politico Magazine, he previously worked as a reporter for The Boston Globe, The Washington Post and Time.

-He is the author of two widely acclaimed books, The Swamp: The Everglades, Florida and the Politics of Paradise (2006) and The New New Deal: The Hidden Story of Change in the Obama Era (2012).
-He is currently working on a book for Simon & Schuster about food, land and climate change.
+Grunwald is the author of three widely acclaimed books: The Swamp: The Everglades, Florida and the Politics of Paradise (2006); The New New Deal: The Hidden Story of Change in the Obama Era (2012); and We Are Eating the Earth (2025), which is about food, land-use and climate change.

-Life and career
+Early life and career

 Education and occupation

-Grunwald graduated from Harvard University in 1992.
+Grunwald attended Harvard University, where he wrote for The Harvard Crimson and graduated with a Bachelor of Arts in government in 1992.
 He started his career as a metro reporter for The Boston Globe, then joined The Washington Post, where he served as a national reporter, New York bureau chief and outlook essayist; he wrote the Washington Posts lead news story on the September 11 attacks.
 In 2007, he became a senior national correspondent for Time, where he wrote cover stories on topics like the future of California, the decline of the Republican Party, and 2009 Person of the Year Ben Bernanke.
-HIs cover story about the policy roots of the Hurricane Katrina disaster won a $50,000 award from the Understanding Government Foundation; he donated the award to New Orleans charities.
-His 2012 cover story "One Nation Subsidized" used his own daily life in Miami as well as government data to make the case that "most Americans are makers and takers, proud of our making, blind to our taking."
-Grunwald was also a provocative columnist at Time, defending the failed Solyndra loan and arguing against tax deductions for charitable donations.
+His cover story about the policy roots of the Hurricane Katrina disaster won a $50,000 award from the Understanding Government Foundation; he donated the award to New Orleans charities.

 Grunwald joined Politico Magazine in 2014, where he helped start the public policy site The Agenda.
-He has mostly written forPolitico Magazine about wonky topics like the federal government's dysfunctional $3 trillion portfolio of credit programs, the failure of U.S. transportation policy and President Obama's policy legacy.
+He has mostly written at Politico Magazine about wonky topics like the federal government's dysfunctional $3 trillion portfolio of credit programs, the failure of U.S. transportation policy and President Obama's policy legacy.
 He has also written longform political stories about the 2016 campaign, America's political culture wars, and the growth of Trumpism through the Florida retirement community The Villages.